How to Assign Default Values to Function Parameters

 0 / 1

-What is the most appropriate operator to fill in the blank?
+Which of the following is the most appropriate operator to fill in the blank?

 In Python, you can set default values for function parameters, and use the operator to set default parameters.